blackfuel/asuswrt-merlin-tools/README.md

-# Blackfuel's tips and tricks
+# Blackfuel's Github cheat sheet and other tricks

 ### Build the Blackfuel version of Asuswrt-Merlin firmware
 ```